wp-plugins/advanced-iframe/readme.txt

 select the one you like and save again.

 == Changelog ==
+= 4.1 =
+- New: New attribute use_shortcode_attributes_only.
+Enables not to use any of the defaults and only the settings specified as attributes.
+- New: Fields could only be made empty by entering a space.
+Now simply removing the text does work again.
+- Fix: minor fixes
+- Fix: Code and documentation improvements

 = 4.0.1 =
 - Fix: Fixed a copy and paste error where wrong shortcodes where used in the documentation